 The provincial and municipal scales are also the most appropriate for volcanic hazard assessment, as a lot of this work depends on the determination of the eruptive history on the basis of geological investigation and age dating (Tilling, 1989).
-Given different volcanic eruption scenarios, several modelling techniques can be carried out for the various volcanic hazards (ash fall, lava flow, pyroclastic flow, lahars).
-Most of these hazard-assessment methods require some sort of spread modelling, where the volcanic products are distributed over the terrain away from the vent.
+Given different volcanic eruption scenarios, several modeling techniques can be carried out for the various volcanic hazards (ash fall, lava flow, pyroclastic flow, and lahars).
+Most of these hazard-assessment methods require some sort of spread modeling, where the volcanic products are distributed over the terrain away from the vent.
 This requires the use of dynamic models (Zuccaro et al., 2008).
-The evaluation of volcanic hazards from tephra fallout is determined by volcanic ash volumes, eruption height, and wind information (Connor et al., 2001).
-Remote sensing also plays an important role in volcanic-hazard assessment (e.g., Kerle and Oppenheimer, 2002)
+The evaluation of volcanic hazards from tephra fallout is determined by utilizing volcanic ash volumes, eruption height, and wind information (Connor et al., 2001).
+Remote sensing also plays an important role in volcanic-hazard assessment (e.g., Kerle and Oppenheimer, 2002).

-3.3.4 Community Level
+3.10.3.3.4 Community level

-Approaches based on local knowledge and experiences may be useful in developing countries, where detailed information required for conventional model-based risk analyses facilitated by GIS is often not available.
-For instance, historical records on river discharges and rainfall are often missing, whereas knowledge about hazardous events is generally available within the local communities (Ferrier and Haque, 2003).
-There is a vast quantity of undocumented local knowledge on disaster occurrences in the field, which usually remains untapped because of the lack of funding, a format to systematically collect it, and a low commitment to do so (Hordijk and Baud, 2006).
-Anderson and Woodrow (1989) state that much of the information needed for risk assessment and mitigation can be obtained from local people who usually already know what the situation is, but do not always have the skills for understanding and organizing what they know.
-Several organizations, such as the International Federation of Red Cross and Red Crescent Societies (IFRC), have developed community-based assessment instruments for analyzing disaster situations at the grassroots level, and for improving the community's expertise in identifying and articulating its needs and reducing its vulnerabilities.
+Approaches based on local knowledge and experiences may be useful in developing countries, where detailed information required for conventional model-based risk analyses facilitated by GIS is generally not available.
+For instance, historical records on river discharges and rainfall are commonly missing, whereas knowledge about hazardous events is generally available within the local communities (Ferrier and Haque, 2003).
+A vast quantity exists of undocumented local knowledge on disaster occurrences in the field, which usually remains untapped because of the lack of funding, a format to systematically collect it, and a low commitment to do so (Hordijk and Baud, 2006).
+Anderson and Woodrow (1998) stated that much of the information needed for risk assessment and mitigation can be obtained from local people who generally already know what the situation is, but do not always have the skills for understanding and organizing what they know.
+Several organizations, such as the International Federation of Red Cross and Red Crescent Societies (IFRC), have developed community-based assessment instruments for analyzing disaster situations at the grassroots level, and for improving the community's expertize in identifying and articulating its needs and reducing its vulnerabilities.
 Some examples of these community-based methods are named "Capacity and Vulnerability Assessment (CVA)", "Hazards, Vulnerability and Capacity Assessment (HVCA)", and "Damage, Needs and Capacity Assessment methods (DNCA)" (Provention Consortium, 2010).
 These methods aim at eliciting tacit local knowledge within communities on historic disaster events, the perception of hazards, characterization of elements-at-risk, identifying the main factors of vulnerability, coping mechanisms, and disaster reduction scenarios.
-The application of such collaborative approaches is not common in many developing countries, and decision-making about risk is often done in a top-down approach by local authorities where specialists diagnose problems, formulate alternatives and determine options without a meaningful consultation with communities (UN-ESCAP, 2003).
-Hazard specialists often consider that community participation is difficult to achieve, and the information is perceived unscientific, not always easy to retrieve, difficult to be expressed in quantitative terms or to be converted into spatial formats (Peters and Guarin, 2008).
+The application of such collaborative approaches is not common in many developing countries, and decision-making about risk is commonly done in a top-down approach by local authorities where specialists diagnose problems, formulate alternatives, and determine options without a meaningful consultation with communities (UN-ESCAP, 2003).
+Hazard specialists commonly consider that community participation is difficult to achieve, and the information perceived is unscientific, not always easy to retrieve, difficult to be expressed in quantitative terms, or needs to be converted into spatial formats (Peters Guarin, 2008).